HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/building_content/use_text_elements.md

 2. On the Page editor canvas, select an element and click the **Settings** icon to open the Page element settings menu of the selected element.

     ![Select and edit page element](../../../images/select_edit_page_element_settings.png)

-    > **Note:** For newly-created site pages, you need to add content elements first in order to perform this action.

 3. Go to the **Display as** drop-down and click the arrow view the HTML tag selections.
 In the example below, the HTML tag for the `passive` text element is `paragraph`.